Abhishek-2310/SmartWatch-v2/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-H2 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- |

-# SPI LCD and Touch Panel Example
+# ESP32-Powered SmartWatch
+## Overview
+The ESP32 microcontroller provides a powerful platform for developing embedded applications, and when combined with FreeRTOS (Real-Time Operating System) and LVGL (LittlevGL), it becomes even more versatile.
+It offers:
+* precise timekeeping through Network Time Protocol (NTP).
+* allows users to set alarms
+* features a stopwatch for various time-related tasks
+* provides real-time weather updates, keeping you informed and prepared for changing conditions.
+* simple home automation application using MQTT protocol

+## Drivers

 [esp_lcd](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/lcd.html) provides several panel drivers out-of box, e.g. ST7789, SSD1306, NT35510.
 However, there're a lot of other panels on the market, it's beyond `esp_lcd` component's responsibility to include them all.

-`esp_lcd` allows user to add their own panel drivers in the project scope (i.e. panel driver can live outside of esp-idf), so that the upper layer code like LVGL porting code can be reused without any modifications, as long as user-implemented panel driver follows the interface defined in the `esp_lcd` component.

-This example shows how to use GC9A01 or ILI9341 display driver from Component manager in esp-idf project.
+This example shows how to use ST7789 display driver from Component manager in esp-idf project.
 These components are using API provided by `esp_lcd` component.
 This example will draw a fancy dash board with the LVGL library.
 For more information about porting the LVGL library, you can also refer to [another lvgl porting example](../i80_controller/README.md).

-## Touch controller STMPE610

-In this example you can enable touch controller STMPE610 connected via SPI.
-The SPI connection is shared with LCD screen.

 ## How to use the example

 ### Hardware Required

-* An ESP development board
+* An ESP32 WROOM 32 SoC Module
-* An GC9A01 or ILI9341 LCD panel, with SPI interface (with/without STMPE610 SPI touch)
+* An GC9A01/ILI9341/ST7789 LCD panel, with SPI interface (with/without STMPE610 SPI touch)
 * An USB cable for power supply and programming

 ### Hardware Connection